Yanis Marshall

 Yanis Marshall (born 11 November 1989) is a French dancer and choreographer.
 He was born in Grasse, France.
 He specializes in a style of dance choreography in which dancers of all genders wear high-heeled shoes.

 Career

 In 2014, he auditioned for Britain's Got Talent with two backup male dancers and ended up becoming a finalist.
-Marshall also has spent time working as a coach and choreographer on Dancing with the Stars and the Ukraine's version of So You Think You Can Dance.
+Marshall also has spent time working as a coach and choreographer on Dancing with the Stars and Ukraine's version of So You Think You Can Dance.
 He is also the choreographer for Cirque du Soleil's Las Vegas Zumanity show.

 In 2018, he appeared as the dancing Deadpool in Céline Dion's video "Ashes", while Ryan Reynolds appeared as Deadpool in the speaking part.

 In 2019, he appeared in the fourth episode of RuPaul's Drag Race Season 11 "Trump: The Rusical".

 In 2022, he appeared in the fifth episode of Season 1 of Drag Race France.